team-phteven/T3-A2-Part-B/README.md

 Socket.io-client was used to create the socket actions, responses and events in the React front end, particularly for emitting events when sending instant messages.

-## Validator

-### What is Validator?

-Validator is a Javascript library used to provide validation of user input.

-### How was Validator used in the project?

-Validator was used to conveniently validate user input for things such as email validation, which meant complex regex wasn't needed.

 ## Bootstrap

 ### What is Bootstrap?

-Bootstrap is a css library that provides pre-defined css classes for use on html elements.
+Bootstrap is a css library that provides pre-defined css classes and complex components for use on html elements.

 ### How was Bootstrap used in the project?